tonethar/IGME-330-Master/notes/HW-php-web-service-3.md

 ## II.
 Add some content

-- Go ahead and add 4 (or more) jokes to the array
+- Go ahead and add 6 (or more) jokes to the array - the *minimum* total is 10 jokes
 - Please keep them SFW - ***Safe For Work!***
 - Preview your web service in Chrome to be sure that you didn't break anything